Inedo/inedo-docs/ProGet/administration/retention-rules.md

 This feature is available in paid and trial ProGet editions. {.info}

-Retention rules help you reclaim disk space by automatically deleting old or unused packages that meet a set of criteria that you define.
+Retention rules help you reclaim disk space by automatically deleting old or unused packages that meet a set of criteria that you define, while allowing you to identify specific packages to exclude from these rules.

-A ProGet Basic license is currently required to use feed retention.
+A ProGet Basic or Enterprise license is currently required to use feed retention.
 Although rules can still be configured in the free edition, they are always executed in [dry run mode](#dry-run-mode) in ProGet Free.

 ## Creating Retention Rules {#creating data-title="Creating Retention Rules"}

   Retention rules are configured on a feed-by-feed basis by going to the Manage Feed page, and describing the packages you want to delete.

 A rule is comprised of the following options, based on the feed type.
-When multiple options are specified, then only packages that meet all of the selected criteria are considered.
+When a rule has multiple options selected, only packages that meet ALL of the selected criteria are evaluated for action.
 See [matching examples](#matching) for more information.

+A feed can have multiple rules applied, in this case rules are run in the order they appear in the ProGet UI (top to bottom).If [quotas](#Quotas) are being used it is possible not all rules will run after quota conditions are met.

 ### Package rules